-720 6.1 Student experiences questionnaire
+6.1 Student experiences questionnaire

-Figure 9 summarizes the quantitative student experiences.
-The response group covers all of the four years when the course was run (2018-2023), with 55% of respondents being MSc students and 63% of the respondents never having been above the Arctic circle (Figure 9A).
+Figure 8 summarizes the quantitative student experiences.
+The response group covers all of the four years when the course 570 was run (2018-2023), with 55% of respondents being MSc students and 63% of the respondents never having been above the Arctic circle (Figure 8A).
 There is, as usual, a mix of students choosing the course based on the learning objectives and the course being held at UNIS.

-- Notably, the vast majority (82%) of the respondents did not take a course on Arctic geology in the past.
-The student background was varied, including a mix of geologists, geophysicists and economic geologists (Table 3). - The course received largely positive feedback on the number and scientific diversity of guest lecturers, and the balance between field work, lectures, and seminars (Figure 9B).
-The course contributed to improving the familiarity of Arctic field conditions of the respondents, and an understanding of Arctic geology (Figure 9B).
-Approximately half of the respondents still contribute to the Arctic research community. - Table 3 lists a selection of responses to the more open questions.
+Notably, the vast majority (82%) of the respondents did not take a course on Arctic geology in the past.
+The student background was varied, including a mix of geologists, geophysicists and economic geologists (Table 3).

+The course received largely positive feedback on the number and scientific diversity of guest lecturers, and the balance between field work, lectures, and seminars (Figure 8B).
+The course contributed to improving the familiarity of Arctic field conditions of the respondents, and an understanding of Arctic geology (Figure 8B).
+Approximately half of the respondents still contribute to the Arctic research community.

+Table 3 lists a selection of responses to the more open questions.
 Practical skills and knowledge learned during the course include both geoscientific concepts but also the active use of different software, especially GPlates.
-Similarly, the biggest improvement experienced by the respondents was not just understanding geoscientific topics (with Arctic geology the key improvement for many) but also data integration, software skills, and the development of independent research projects.
+Similarly, the biggest improvement experienced by the respondents was not just understanding geoscientific topics (with Arctic geology the key improvement for many) but also data integration, software skills and the development of independent research projects.
 The teaching methods were well received and the multidisciplinary, one-on-one supervision of research projects and active learning mentioned by several students.
-The final student comments indicate suggestions for
+The final student comments indicate suggestions for improvement (such as more learning mentioned by several students.
+The final student comments indicate suggestions for improvement (such as i fieldwork and focus on single software) but also demonstrate the non-academic impact of the course for instance on networking and the student's personal development and networking.

-Figure 9: Summary of the anonymous questionnaire circulated to past students of AGx51.
+Figure 8: Summary of the anonymous questionnaire circulated to past students of AGx51.
 27 of 57 students responded.
 A) Background of respondents (in terms of career stage, year, previous background) and post-course interaction with fellow students and the NOR-R-AM scientific team.
 B) Responses to likert-scale questions on the student background and perspectives on various aspects of the course.
-For the statement "My present research contributes to the Arctic research community" we have also investigated the difference per year.
 Likert-scale plots generated using Maurer (2024).